bfidatadigipres/dpx_encoding/README.md

 - Checks if DPX filename/part whole is properly formatted and if 'DPX' string is the file_type in associated DPX Item record
   - If yes, continue with splitting
   - If no, exit script with warning in logs and DPX sequence moved to 'dpx_to_review' folder
+- Checks if folder depth is correct for one of two accepted formats, no other folders present that shouldn't be
+  - If yes, continue with splitting
+  - If now, exit script with warning in logs and DPX sequence moved to 'dpx_to_review' folder
 - Checks if the DPX sequence name is listed in splitting_document.csv first column 'original' name
   - If yes, renumbers the folder and updates the dpx_sequence/dpx_path variables
   - If no, skips onto next stage
 - Divisions are calculated based upon the DPX sequence total KB size.
 The options returned include:
   - No division needed because the folder is under the minimum encoding size for Imagen.
 The DPX folders are moved to their encoding paths if the have the part whole 01of01.
 If not they are moved straight to part_whole_split folder to await their remaining parts.
      Script exits, completed.
   - Oversized folder.
-The folder is too large to be divided by this script and needs human intervention (over 5.2TB).
+The folder is too large to be divided by this script and needs human intervention (over 6TB/6.5TB).
 The folder is moved to current_errors/oversized_sequences/ folder and the error log is appended.
      Script exits, completed.
-  - Divisions are required by either 2, 3, 4 or 5 splits depending on the size of the DPX sequence and whether the encoding is for RAWcooked RGB, RAWcooked luma, RAWcooked 4K or TAR wrapping (see table 1)
+  - Divisions are required by between 2 and 6 splits depending on the size of the DPX sequence and whether the encoding is for RAWcooked RGB, RAWcooked luma, RAWcooked 4K or TAR wrapping (see table 1)
     Script continues to next step
 - Splittings functions begin:
   - DPX_splitting.log is updated with details of the DPX sequence that required splitting